Aurora-for-Audacity/Aurora-for-Audacity/build-notes.md

 - In your terminal navigate to this repository
 - copy the `mod-aurora` directory to `audacity/modules`
+- add the module by editing the `audacity/modules/CMakeLists.txt` file
+  - `sed -i.bak 's/mod-script-pipe/mod-script-pipe\n   mod-aurora/' audacity/modules/CMakeLists.txt`
+  - or just do it by hand by add ing `mod-aurora` under `mod-script-pipe`
   - `mkdir build && cd build` assuming audacity is the same directory you are in
 - `brew install cmake` if you do not have cmake.
 This process was tested with `3.27.1`
 - `brew install conan@1` Audacity 3.3.3 required conan at version 1
 - `brew link conan@1`